Subsea 7 share repurchases

-Luxembourg – 7 March 2022 - Subsea 7 S.A.
-(Oslo Børs: SUBC, ADR: SUBCY) today announced transactions made in accordance with its share repurchase programme from 3 March 2022.
+Luxembourg – 14 March 2022 - Subsea 7 S.A.
+(Oslo Børs: SUBC, ADR: SUBCY) today announced transactions made in accordance with its share repurchase programme during the week commencing 7 March 2022.

 Date on which the share repurchase programme was announced: 25 July 2019, with a two-year extension announced on 16 April 2021.